kilroy85

 Festivals and other events

 Don’t miss out on the annual festivals!
 The Snowburst Winter Carnival in February will offer downhill skiing, lantern-lit trail events, live music, fireworks and more.
 And when the weather warms again, The Porcupine Mountains Music Festival will be held around Labor Day.
 Live music, workshops, jam sessions and children’s activities draw musicians and concert-goers to hear bluegrass, Americana, folk, rock, country, blues and more drifting on mountain breezes.
+Learn more about events.

 You can call the park staff for information on upcoming festival dates and events, (906) 885-5275.